The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Algorithms

-where the right-most equality follows from algebra and from the fact that the previously-offered assortments are nested.
+where the right-most equality follows from algebra and from the assumption in \S\ref{sec:algorithms:nested} that the past assortments are nested.
 We observe from the above definition that the sets $\mathcal{B}_1,\ldots,\mathcal{B}_M$ are disjoint.
 In view of this notation, the following lemma and its corollary show that the number of decision variables in the linear optimization problem~\eqref{prob:robust_simplified} grows exponentially with respect to the number of past assortments $M$ when the past assortments are nested. \begin{lemma} If Assumption~\ref{ass:nested} holds, then

 \end{lemma} \begin{corollary} If Assumption~\ref{ass:nested} holds, then $|\mathcal{L}| \ge 2^{M-1}$. \end{corollary}